7Pikes/vagrant-serial/README.md

 # Vagrant::Serial

-Vagrant::Serial allows to configure serial ports forwarding with Vagrant.
+Vagrant::Serial allows you to configure serial ports forwarding with Vagrant.
 Tested with vagrant version 1.0.5.

 ## Installation